ESSADIKINE/mapP/map-platform-backend/README.md

 - `GET /api/projects` - List projects
 - `POST /api/projects` - Create project
 - `GET /api/projects/:id/places` - List places in project
-- `POST /api/upload` - File upload
+- `POST /api/upload` - Upload a place/logo image to Cloudinary (multipart field: `file`)
 - `GET /api/route` - Route calculation
 - `POST /api/projects/:id/export` - Stream project as static ZIP bundle

+Removed (legacy):
+- All 3D model upload and serving endpoints
+- Any `model3d` update endpoints on places/projects
 ### Export Bundles
-To include MapLibre and Pannellum assets locally in the exported bundle, install `maplibre-gl` and `pannellum` in the backend.
-If these packages are not available, the exporter automatically references CDN-hosted versions.
+The exported bundle includes references to MapLibre and Pannellum.
+If `maplibre-gl` and `pannellum` are installed in the backend, the exporter will embed local copies; otherwise, it falls back to CDN-hosted versions.

+Note: 3D model assets and Three.js are no longer used.
+Per-place logos are kept as remote Cloudinary URLs and displayed by the frontend.

 ## Troubleshooting